Retrograde Extrapolation Might Be an Effective Defense to OWI Charges

 How Can a Great Criminal Defense Attorney Deal with Retrograde Extrapolation Evidence at Trial?

 Due to the various rates of elimination and the different factors which impact it, an expert is needed to explain RE to the jury for the prosecution.
 A defense attorney will also want their own expert to challenge the analysis of the prosecutor’s expert, and provide their own estimation of what the BAL was at the time of the driving.
-At very least, the defense attorney will need to hire an expert to explain the prosecutor’s expert’s RE estimation of BAL so that the defense attorney will be able to effectively cross-examine the prosecutor’s expert.
+At the very least, the defense attorney will need to hire an expert to explain the prosecutor’s expert’s RE estimation of BAL so that the defense attorney will be able to effectively cross-examine the prosecutor’s expert.

-If the defendant has a court-appointed attorney, typically such attorney will need to ask the court for special expense costs to hire such an expert.
+If the defendant has a court-appointed attorney, typically such an attorney will need to ask the court for special expense costs to hire such an expert.
 Often times the court will be reluctant to spend public funds on an expert witness in OWI cases.
 The prosecution has virtually no limit to what they can pay to get the best experts available.
 Many times, these cases end up being a “battle of the experts” and the lawyer’s ability to make the most of the expert’s testimony can be the single deciding factor in the success or failure of the defense.

 The government will almost always have a prosecutor with vast experience handling OWI cases.
 There are no court-appointed lawyers who exclusively handle OWI or DUI defense.
 That is why it is so important to have a reputable, highly experienced retained criminal defense attorney on your side in a drinking and driving case.
 He or she will know who the best experts are in the field, and will know how to utilize them to get you every possible advantage.
 In fact, once a lawyer gets a reputation for successfully defending these cases, prosecutors will start to offer deals to make cases “go away” rather than litigate a tough issue before a jury.

 Top-Rated Criminal Defense Attorneys to Rebut Retrograde Extrapolation Arguments